Trump's historic moment arrives

 Paying tribute to rivals

 After the most polarizing elections, new presidents often take the chance to pay tribute to their defeated rival.
-In 2001, George W. Bush thanked his vanquished foe Al Gore for a "contest conducted with spirit and ended with grace."
-Trump will be closely watched to see if he offers a similar gesture of reconciliation to Clinton, who will be in attendance with her husband, the former president.
+In 2001, Bush thanked his vanquished foe Al Gore for a "contest conducted with spirit and ended with grace."
+Trump will be closely watched to see if he offers a similar gesture of reconciliation to Clinton.

 Incoming White House Press Secretary Sean Spicer told reporters Thursday that Trump's inaugural address, which is expected to last around 20 minutes, would come from the heart.